-Part two of our winter gardening series will focus on bed preparation and location.
+Part two of our Year Round Gardening series will focus on Year Round Garden Soil Preparation.

 As part of my year round garden soil preparation, you can see above I usually try to dig the bed a few weeks before I replant.
 I then try to give the chickens a chance to dig through the bed to add a little fertilizer and clean out bugs.
-The bed you see below was full of spinach and Swiss chard last winter and spring, I then planted parsley and string beans for the summer which I dug up a week ago.
+The bed you see above was full of spinach and Swiss chard last winter and spring, I then planted parsley and string beans for the summer which I dug up a week ago.
 This bed is the last of our winter beds to be planted.
 It will contain lettuce, kale, Chinese cabbage, mache and claytonia.
 Most of these will be planted from starts except the mache and claytonia.

-It’s important to plan your plant rotation well in your winter beds.
+It’s important to plan your plan rotation well in your year round beds.
 Again because of the intense usage you need to be sure to rotate the types of crops you plant.
 I try to keep lettuces and mache in one bed, carrots on their own, spinach, chard and other crops in a third.
 And rotate each year.
 The hoop houses are used for kale, lettuces and carrots.
 We have our garden set up on a 4 year crop rotation system (read more about it here).
 That means that each bed is only used as a year round bed once every 4 years.
 This is a good rotation plan because of how intensely the beds are uses during their 18 month stint as our year round bed.

 Don’t plan on planting any warm season crops in your winter beds during the summer before they will be used as winter beds.
 There will be a 30 day dead spot, for most of us in July, when you just don’t have anything planted.
 30 days isn’t enough time to get anything to grow and July is too soon for most of us to plant fall crops.
 Most winter crops need to be planted by August 1st in the northern latitudes so always keep that in mind when planning winter crops.

 Location is also important.
-Our cold fames sit close to a south facing fence.
-This offers them the maximum amount of sunlight in the winter along with some added wind protection by the fence.
+At our last house our cold frames sat close to a south facing fence.
+This offered them the maximum amount of sunlight in the winter along with some added wind protection by the fence.
 South facing is a must if you live in the northern hemisphere.
 The cold frames have to be able to collect as much sunlight as possible.
 I’ve had neighbors try both west and east facing exposures resulting in epic failures.
 In our new garden our cold frames run east to west and face south.
 The beds we use for the winter garden are out in the middle of the garden where they will be away from the LONG winter shadows of trees, fences and other structures.